moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 | `.html` or `.HTML`                | `/text`           | HTML file            |
 | `.shp`, `.shx`, `.prj` and `.dbf` | `/data`           | Shapefile extensions |

 ## **4 Uploading the Project Notebook to MoLöwe**

+Below are the files that can be uploaded and the directories in the project that they will be placed in.

 see steps in chapter notebooks